rmcanany/SolidEdgeHousekeeper/README.md

 - `Use current Solid Edge session (if any)`
 Normally Housekeeper will not start if Solid Edge is open.
 This is to protect you in case opening a file causes an exception in Solid Edge.
 This can happen with a corrupted file and other situations.
 If it does, the program closes and reopens Solid Edge, causing any unsaved changes to be lost.
 Enabling this option bypasses that check.
 - `Warn me if file save is required`
 This is a way for me to wag my finger one last time, reminding you to back up files before using the program.
-It's enabled by default.
-I always turn it off.
+It is enabled by default.
+It's very annoying and you'll want to turn it off.
+Just don't forget, I told you to make backups!
 - `Do not show processed files in Most Recently Used List` This keeps from clogging up Solid Edge's file list with those processed in batch mode.
 - `File list font size`